getreu/tp-note/docs/source/tp-note--manual.md

 6. Note taking for system administrators.

-If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult the [man-page] for more technical details.
+If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult the [man page] for more technical details.
 It also explains how to change _Tp-Note_'s default text editor.